-Rinse vegetables, take top layer of onion off and cut in fourths.
+Rinse vegetables: Take top layer of onion off and cut in fourths.

-Put remaining on the outside of your chicken inside the dutch oven.
-Season outside of chicken with seasonings of your choice (I use Lawry’s, oregano, garlic salt).
+Rub olive oil on chicken skin, and season skin with seasonings of your choice (I use Lawry’s, oregano, garlic powder, etc).

+Put your lid on and put in a preheated oven at 300 degrees for approximately 3 hours.
 Check after 2.5 hrs to see if chicken is at a safe 170 degrees using a meat thermometer and putting it inside the breast area.

 You don’t want to overcook it, and 3 hrs is perfect for our oven but each one differs slightly so just check.

 Then remove your lid and cook with lid off for 15 – 20 minutes to brown the skin.

 As always you will want to let the meat rest when you take it out.
 From 15 minutes to 30 minutes is good.
 Then when you slice it the meat will remain super tender.
 Slicing early will dry it out.

 Dutch oven cooking at it’s finest I tell you.

 - If you’ve only tried chicken in a slow cooker before this is a nice change!